zenoss/zenoss-go-sdk/health/README.md

 Main propose of the package is to provide a tool that gives you an ability to collect and send health data and metrics for configured targets.

+Target can be anything.
+Basically it is some part of your program or maybe a whole program that you can logically separate.
+Health of the target can be simply in two states: healty or unhealthy and the health monitoring tool provides you an ability to mark your target as healthy or unhealthy in different cases.
+Additionaly we provide an ability to collect health related metrics.
+You can collect whatever you wants.
+For example you can collect error rate and if it is constatly hight it can also say something about target health.
+Abilities to collect heartbeat or error messages also in place.

 ## How to use

 First of all you need to import the package to your golang project.